masonn99/rtd-travel-check/Readme.md

 The project is deployed on [Vercel] (https://rtd-travel-check-kf8k5olyh-masonn99s-projects.vercel.app/)

+For country-code conversion, we use this library https://github.com/datasets/country-list/blob/main/data.csv#L150

 ### Contributing

 Contributions are welcome.
 Please open an issue or submit a pull request.